psb1558/ygt/README.md

 In this window, glyphs that are already hinted are highlighted in blue, and you can navigate to any glyph by clicking on its image.
 YAML source for functions, macros, the cvt table, and the cvar table (for variable fonts) can be edited in other windows:
 ![cvt editing window](images/cvt.png)

 This is the cvt table.
-Graphical methods for editing it and some or most of the others will be added in due course.
+As you type, ygt will validate the code and display the current status ("Valid" or "Invalid") in the title bar (more detailed validation info is not yet available—I'm working on this).
+Graphical methods for editing the cvt and cvar tables will be added in due course.

 This project may be too big for one person.
 I invite anyone with an interest in TrueType hinting and some knowledge of one or more of ygt’s major dependencies (PyQt6, fontTools, and FreeType) to contribute by adding features, fixing bugs, or cleaning up my amateurish Python code.
 All contributors will be gratefully credited.